sanasiddique-97/DepVidMood_Manchester_interview/README.md

 # DepVidMood Coding Tasks — Solution

-Solution to the Stage-2 take-home assignment (facial feature extraction, audio feature extraction, multimodal fusion + evaluation without ground-truth labels).
+My solution for the Stage-2 take-home: face features, audio features, and combining the two + checking if it's any good without labels.

 ## Files

-- `face_features.py` — Task 1: face detection + landmark-based visual features (eye
-  openness, mouth openness, head pose) via MediaPipe Face Mesh.
+- `face_features.py` — Task 1.
+Gets face landmarks with MediaPipe, then works out eye openness, mouth openness, and head pose from them.
-- `audio_features.py` — Task 2: pitch, energy, and speaking-rate/pause features via
+- `audio_features.py` — Task 2.
+Pitch, energy, speaking rate/pauses, using librosa.
-  librosa, with a simple energy-based voice-activity detector.
-- `multimodal_fusion.py` — Task 3: feature-level fusion of the two modalities, plus
+- `multimodal_fusion.py` — Task 3.
+Combines both, then checks if the result means
-  four label-free evaluation strategies (internal validity/clustering, bootstrap stability, cross-modal agreement, face-validity sanity checks).
+  anything using four different label-free checks.
-- `run_pipeline.py` — orchestrator: point it at a folder of videos and it runs all three tasks end to end.
+- `run_pipeline.py` — runs all three on a whole folder of videos at once.
-- `requirements.txt` — pinned dependencies.
+- `requirements.txt` — what to install.

 ## Setup